jeremayb/ktr-msc-ls1/README.md

 # ktr-msc-ls1
-Here is the technical test for EPITECH frome Jeremy Butin.
+Here is the technical test for EPITECH from Jeremy Butin.